PDA FDA 2024

 Modern digital capabilities provide great potential to improve problem identification, data analysis, data sharing, cross-disciplinary reviews, quality decision-making, and efficiency.
 This session will explore how CGMPs and data integrity (DI) will be well served by implementing modern digital strategies.
 Presenters will address the persistent industry DI issues, focusing on how digital tools could prevent DI problems, while also cautioning to ensure all digital systems are suitable for their intended use.
 Participants will leave with a better understanding of novel applications of digital tools in production and laboratory settings to enhance CGMP compliance, DI, quality, and efficiency.

-Paul Hanson, PhD, Head (VP) – Life Cycle Management, Innovation, and Strategy, Takeda (INVITED)
+Paul Hanson, PhD, Vice President, Head of Lifecycle Management, Innovation, and Strategy, Takeda

 B2: Sterile Manufacturing Facilities: How QRM Can Help